 - You can prep the filling a day in advance and refrigerate until ready to make the taquitos.

-- These chicken taquitos freeze great!
+- Can I freeze chicken taquitos?
+Yes!
+They freeze great.
 To freeze, prepare the taquitos through rolling them; place on a baking sheet in a single layer.
 Freeze until solid, then transfer to a labeled freezer bag (and store up to 2 months.)
 When ready to cook, transfer to a lined baking sheet (no need to thaw first), spray with the cooking spray and sprinkle with salt.
 Bake at 425 degrees F for 15-20 minutes until crisp and golden.

 Baked Chicken Taquitos